Merci-chao/userChrome.js/README.md

 	- Firefox could freeze in certain cases when pinned tabs were present and the Tabs Bar became scrollable.
 	- `tabHorizontalMargin` did not apply correctly to pinned tabs in Firefox 115.
 	- Layout issue occurred in specific cases when modifying `tabContentHeight`.
-	- `tabVerticalMargin` might be missing in certain cases.
+	- `tabVerticalMargin` might be missing in `about:config` in certain cases.

 <details>
 <summary>Minor Updates</summary>